MANCHESTER SPECIFIC INFORMATION

 In some circumstances it may not be possible to allow people to access to some or all of the information in their records, for example if it mentions another person (see 3.2 Third Party Information below), if giving them the information may cause them harm, or if it is needed for the prevention or detection of a crime.
 The person should usually be told the reason why it is not possible for them to access their records.

-Please not that correspondence between local authority departments and its legal services department is privileged and therefore also exempt from disclosure.
+Please note that correspondence between local authority departments and its legal services department is privileged and therefore also exempt from disclosure.

 Responding to a request may involve providing information relating to another individual who can be identified from that information.
 This is third party information.
 In most cases, the local authority will need to redact this information or obtain written consent of that third party before disclosing the information to the data subject.

 Requests for access to information are called ‘Subject Access Requests (SARs)’.
-These must be made in writing.
+These can be made in writing or be verbal requests.

-The local authority has 40 calendar days to respond to a written request.
+The local authority has one month to respond to a written request.
 This allows time for personal information to be collated from all involved departments within the local authority, analysed to ensure it does not contain exempt information and for decisions to be made about whether any information is exempt.